 Prayer of any kind shifts one’s heart toward a greater purpose and to view things from a perspective different from ego.
 Any performance I have witnessed that truly moved my heart or life was one in which the communication through music was the focal point--not the performer.

 One last comment; I’ve taught music/choral/piano students never to be afraid of or attempt to escape nerves—because that incredible energy can be transformed into an exciting, moving performance.
 Nerves are GOOD because they make you alert and aware of doing your very best!

 SLOW YOUR ROLL WITH BREATH

 Breathe deeply and slowly while keeping the above points in mind to help control the physicality of excitement.
-Be intentional as you practice these four suggestions to transform stage-fright into supportive energy for your successful performance!
+Be intentional as you practice these suggestions to transform stage-fright into supportive energy for your successful performance!

 Share your victories or tips on how you handle stage-fright in the comments below!

 Thank you for showing your love of my content with a LIKE or by sharing this blog with others.